CRBT-Team/Website/static/markdown/blog/january-2022-changelog.md

+---
-# CRBT - January 2022 Update
+title: January 2022 Update
+description: Added some commands, added data collection and improvements in stability
+date: 2022-01-09
+---

 CRBT is now verified!!!
 Thank you so much guys for making this achievement possible!